 Al Maktoum International Airport, Dubai

-Other airports do not prepare you for the scale of Dubai's Al Maktoum International Airport, which extends over more than 21 square miles.
+No other airport would prepare you for the scale of Dubai's Al Maktoum International Airport, which extends over more than 21 square miles.
 The facility is designed to handle 200 wide-body aircraft at a time.
 The airport's second expansion phase alone has an estimated cost of more than $32 billion.
 Originally scheduled for completion in 2018, the latest expansion phase has been delayed, with no definite completion date.

-Jubail II is a 22-year-long industrial city project that began its second phase in 2014 with an $11 billion expansion.
+Jubail II is a 22-year-long industrial city project that began its second phase in 2014 with an $11 billion expansion budget.
 When completed, it will comprise at least 100 industrial plants, an 800,000-cubic-meter desalination plant, miles of railways, roads and highways, and an oil refinery producing at least 350,000 barrels per day.
 The entire project is slated to be finished in 2024.

 International Space Station, Space